RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ## Java 2 Mobile Edition (J2ME)

 ### Sonic 1 J2ME
-{% include link-to-other-site.html url="https://github.com/Iso-Kilo/Sonic-1-J2ME-Decompilation" description="." image="" title="Decompile of the 2005 mobile port of Sonic 1"  %}
+{% include link-to-other-site.html url="https://github.com/Iso-Kilo/Sonic-1-J2ME-Decompilation" description="A decompilation of the 2005 Java mobile port of Sonic the Hedgehog (1991).
+This decompilation focuses on the 240x320 resolution version, of part 1 as it uses the original game's graphics.
+However, there are lower resolutions that function similarily.
+And part 2 consists of the largest available resolution; 208x208.
+Part 1 was created by iFone, and 2 by Glu." image="" title="Decompile of the 2005 mobile port of Sonic 1"  %}

 ---
 ## Android

 ### Sonic Advance
-{% include link-to-other-site.html url="https://github.com/ImmutableOctet/sonicgba-monkey" description="." image="" title="A Monkey port of decompiled Java from Sonic Advance (Mobile)"  %}
+{% include link-to-other-site.html url="https://github.com/ImmutableOctet/sonicgba-monkey" description="Sonic GBA is a fan developed reinterpretation of decompiled Java output from the Android version of Sonic Advance." image="" title="A Monkey port of decompiled Java from Sonic Advance (Mobile)"  %}

 ---
 # References